jlnr/CharacterCrush/README.md

 ![Connecting Tiles](Assets/Connecting.gif)

 Selected characters are highlighted using [tone-specific colors](https://chinesepod.com/blog/2017/04/17/learn-chinese-tones-properly/) (see item 4, this game follows Pleco's color scheme).
-Characters with multiple tones (破音字) such as 好 (hǎo / hào) work like jokers, and can be used in a chain of either of their tones.
+Characters with multiple tones (破音字) such as 中 (zhōng / zhòng) work like jokers, and can be used in a chain of either of their tones.

 ## How to Play This Game